 One application can make use of many different databases.
 Take the following steps to select the preferred database (if there is more than one configured)

-- Double click on settings in the project explorer
+- Double click settings in the project explorer

-- Select the preferred database configuration and click on ‘Make active’
+- Select the preferred database configuration and click ‘Make active’

 4. Start the database viewer